paramipersonal/testinsurancereview/README.md

 5. Navigate to Import from Git ,using smart Import
 6. Clone the github repository.
 7. Eclipse will fetch the master branch, keep clicking on Next button until project is imported.
-8. Once all the dependency errors get resolved, run the [TestInsuranceReviewTestScenarios.java](https://github.com/paramipersonal/testinsurancereview/blob/master/src/test/java/test_scenarios/TestInsuranceReviewTestScenarios.java)ile to run the tests.
+8. Once all the dependency errors get resolved, run the [TestInsuranceReviewTestScenarios.java](https://github.com/paramipersonal/testinsurancereview/blob/master/src/test/java/test_scenarios/TestInsuranceReviewTestScenarios.java) file to run the tests.

 ## Assumptions
 The light user that will be used to run the TestInsuranceReviewTestScenarios.java will be manually created.